Polyoxetane: Copolymers

 Two main reasons to copolymerize oxetanes are adjustment of crystallinity and modification of material properties.

 Oxetanes are copolymerized mainly with tetrahydrofuran (THF) to produce precursors of soft segments of polyurethanes (PUR), polyethers and polyamide elastomers.
 Particularly statistic copolymer of BCMO and THF is amorphous, tough rubber.
 Unhomopolymerizable derivatives of oxetane are able to copolymerize with homopolymerizable oxetanes.
 Most studied monomer in copolymerization problemstics have been BCMO.
 Also copolymers with thermoplastic elastomer behavior have been prepared.

 Applications

 Polyoxetanes are engineering polymers.
 Only one oxetane polymer, derived from 3,3–bis(chloromethyl)oxetane (BCMO) had industrial application.
 It was available under trade mark Penton by Hercules, Inc. (USA) and Pentaplast (Russia).
 Main use were sterilizable goods because of relatively high heat-distortion temperature and low water absorption.
 BCMO is self extinguishing (because of chlorine atoms present in polymer chain) and is highly chemically resistant.
 It stands up to most organic solvents and strong alkali.
 It dissolves in strong acids, such as concentrated HNO3 or H2SO4.
-A typical number-average molecular weight range between 250 000 nad 350 000 g/mol.
+A typical number-average molecular weight range between 250 000 and 350 000 g/mol.
 It can be conventionally processed via injection moulding.
 Moulded goods exhibit low shrinkage and fantastic dimensional stability in general.